Computer Science Major (CS)

 Sample Areas of Specialization for the Computer Science Major

 This is a more CS intensive version of MIS.
-Only necessary courses for Software Development AOS are offered in the accelerated format.
-If you are able to take traditional, day courses other options may be available.
+Only necessary courses for the Software Development Area of Specialization are offered in the accelerated format.
+If you are able to take traditional day-time courses other options may be available.
 See traditional Computer Science page.

 |CS 326||Information Systems Analysis||3|